wp-plugins/wordpress-admin-bar-improved/readme.txt

 == ChangeLog ==

+= 3.3.5 =
+* NOTE: Requires WP 3.3+.
+* Updated to work with the new admin bar API that was introduced in WP 3.3
+* Added easy access to settings from plugin admin page
+* Added check to make sure the plugin only activates on WP 3.3+

 = 3.3.4 =
+* NOTE: This is the version to use if you are using WP 3.2.1 or lower.
 * Bugfix - custom menu not showing up on Appearance -> Menus page in themes that did not support them natively.

 = 3.3.3 =
 * Bugfix - login from and other features now functions properly on 3.2.1 and WP Trunk (beta versions of upcoming release)